 Both the Regulations and the ABPI Code state that measures or trade practices relating to prices, margins and discounts are permitted, provided that these are of a type that was in regular use by a significant proportion of the pharmaceutical industry in the UK on 1 January 1993.
-No official guidance is available on what arrangements would qualify, although the MHRA Blue Guide states: "these are primarily financial terms and normally cover cash discounts or equivalent business discount schemes on purchases of medicinal products, including volume discounts and similar offers such as '14 for the price of 12', provided they are clearly identified and invoiced".
+No official guidance is available on what arrangements would qualify, although the MHRA Blue Guide states: "these are primarily financial terms and normally cover cash discounts or equivalent business discount schemes on purchases of medicinal products, including volume discounts and similar offers such as '14 for the price of 12', provided they are clearly identified and invoiced."

 In the case of over-the-counter medicines, while multiple purchase promotions for consumers are not illegal, the MHRA strongly discourages - and closely monitors - offers related to analgesics because of the risk of overdose.
 4.6 Is it possible to offer to provide, or to pay for, additional medical or technical services or equipment where this is contingent on the purchase of medicinal products?
 If so, what conditions would need to be observed?
 Are commercial arrangements whereby the purchase of a particular medicine is linked to provision of certain associated benefits (such as apparatus for administration or the provision of training on its use) as part of the purchase price ("package deals") acceptable?
+If so, what rules apply?

-While an offer of benefit contingent upon the purchase of medicinal products is not permitted, package deals (as described in this question) are acceptable under the ABPI Code.
-The key criteria provided by the Code are that the transaction as a whole must be fair and reasonable and the associated benefits must be relevant to the medicine involved.
+While an offer of benefit contingent upon the purchase of medicinal products is not permitted, package deals (as described in this question) are acceptable under the ABPI Code (see answer to question 4.3).
+The key rules provided by the Code, in the Supplementary Information to Clause 18.1, are that the transaction as a whole must be fair and reasonable and the associated benefits must be relevant to the medicine involved.